-Your website is the front line of your content marketing strategy, so don’t cut corners with the copy.
-If you enjoy our copywriting tips, get in touch with us to speak to the men (and women (and cats)) behind the machine.
+Your B2B website is the front line of your content marketing strategy, so don’t cut corners with the copy.
+After all, your copy will drastically effect your website optimisation efforts.

 The stats on copy